rrcfesc/odooSkeleton/Readme.md

 This is my skeleton of odoo repository to start development Odoo CE and Odoo EE.

 ## Configuration
-Create a file called .odoorc and copy the content of .odoorc.dist
+Create the follows Folders:

-Create the follows Foldes:
+    - .local (folder)
     - odoo-repo
     - proyecto
     - addons-vauxoo